SharpDevOps10/GoPractice/README.md

 If you want to know about **CORS**, you can follow this link - [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)

+If you want to know about **Sessions**, you can follow this link - [Sessions](https://medium.com/@hendelRamzy/how-session-and-cookies-works-640fb3f349d1)

 # Information
 **The book** with information - https://golangify.com/